What We’re Looking For

 - 4 years of English

-- 4 years of Mathematics
+- 4 years of mathematics

-- 3-4 years of history and social sciences
+- 3-4 years of history/social science

 - 2-3 years of a foreign language

-- 3 years of lab sciences
+- 3 years of lab science

-- 1 year of creative arts
+- 1 year of fine arts

 We look not only at your performance in a challenging curriculum, but at the following criteria as well: